 Milk: The forgotten ingredient

-If we hold the espresso as a constant, then what makes a flat white different to a latte or a cappuccino is the milk.
+If we hold the espresso as a constant, then what makes a flat white different to a latte is the way the milk is prepared and poured.
 Milk is the hidden ingredient in a modern coffee.
 Most people forget how important good milk is to a good coffee.
 When milk is frothed with a steam wand there are three layers that form:

 - Heated liquid milk at the bottom of the pitcher